 Conclusion: Nucleotides as the Foundation of Life

-In summary, the repeating monomer of a DNA molecule is a nucleotide.
+To keep it short, the repeating monomer of a DNA molecule is a nucleotide.
 Each nucleotide consists of a nitrogenous base, a five-carbon sugar (deoxyribose), and a phosphate group.
-The sequence of nucleotides in DNA determines the genetic code, which provides the instructions for building proteins.
+Plus, the sequence of nucleotides in DNA determines the genetic code, which provides the instructions for building proteins.
 Understanding the structure and function of nucleotides is fundamental to understanding genetics, molecular biology, and the basis of life itself.
-The study of nucleotides continues to drive advancements in medicine, biotechnology, and our overall understanding of the intricate mechanisms of living organisms.
+The study of nucleotides continues to drive advancements in medicine, biotechnology, and our overall understanding of the complex mechanisms of living organisms And that's really what it comes down to..